takmo/website/index.md

 ## I take pride in my work.

+Today, I work as a Software Developer on a local team, building test automation systems for our web applications and safeguarding software quality for our customers.

-Today I work as a Software Developer Intern at Microsoft, helping to develop enterprise business solution platforms in [#TheCloud] (https://azure.microsoft.com).
+Throughout the summer, I worked as a Software Developer Intern at Microsoft, helping to develop enterprise business solution platforms in [#TheCloud] (https://azure.microsoft.com).

 Last summer I worked as a Software Developer Intern at [Epoch Labs] (http://epochlabs.com), contributing to a high-performance distributed NoSQL database with a whimsical love of [boats](https://raft.github.io/).

-For the last four semesters, I have worked as a Student Technician for the Engineering IT group at Texas A&M University, where I interact daily with students, staff, and faculty to resolve technical mishaps and maintain equipment.
+Before my current employment, I worked four semesters as a Student Technician for the Engineering IT group at Texas A&M University, where I interacted daily with students, staff, and faculty to resolve technical mishaps and maintain equipment and services.

 ## Sometimes, I write things.